ScienceLion/twitchcommentslive/README.md

 Use the emote server to download emotes as chatters use them, use it offline to pre-populate only approved emotes, or not use it at all (replaces emotes with spaces).

 To run, connect to Twitch in Noita via the options menu Streaming tab.
-To add server, download the server here, edit settings.txt to change the channel, and open start_server.
+To add server, download the server here, edit settings.txt to change the channel, and open start_server (If it closes, you may need to run a command prompt as administrator, navigate to server folder, and run start_server).

-(Work In Progress: Full release will be coming soon, before 2026)

 [Demo Video](https://www.youtube.com/watch?v=M359qFks2uo)